 5. Save the souvenirs for the end or ship them

-As a girl, it was a challenge to hold off on buying souvenirs as I traveled through different countries.
+It was a challenge to hold off on buying souvenirs as I traveled through different countries.
 I didn’t want to use my funds up at the beginning of the trip nor did I want to accumulate extra weight in my backpack.
 But when you know it may be a while before you to return to that country and you really love the products there, it’s best to get those souvenirs.
 Don’t regret it later.

-Mailing things home
+Ship things home

 When I was in Dharamsala in my yoga program, everyone was hitting the souvenir shops hard on their last week there.
 I still had more traveling to do and it was hard not to pick up the vibe, knowing I love India as much as I do.
 I eventually did cut loose on the shopping and mailed my souvenirs home so I wouldn’t have to carry them.